CopernicaMarketingSoftware/Documentation/MarketingSuite/template-editor/personalization.md

 ### Assigning variables

-You can assign values on runtime.
+It is possible to assign values on runtime.
 You can for example use this to calculate the total price of a set of purchased items.
 Or to remember a certain item inside a _foreach_ statement.
 Assigning variables is done as follows: